 The CLC 2012-2018 database of changes has been developed.
-The data form this database together with the data that are coming from previously developed CLC 1990-2006 change database will be examined in order to make improvements in land matrix.
-For this purpose, also the data from ARKOD databased will be analysed again.
+The data form this database together with the data that are coming from previously developed CLC 1990-2006 change database has been examined in order to make improvements in land matrix.
+For this purpose, also the data from ARKOD database (together with CLC data) will be analysed again.